markjprice/web-dev-net9/docs/errata/errata.md

 The code was already correct in the GitHub respository: https://github.com/markjprice/web-dev-net9/blob/main/code/MatureWeb/Northwind.WebApi/Controllers/CustomersController.cs#L47

+# Page 346 - Understanding the OpenAPI Specification

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on March 31, 2025](https://github.com/markjprice/web-dev-net9/issues/44).

+In Step 4, I wrote "using Swagger" when I should have written "mapping an endpoint for an auto-generated OpenAPI document".

 # Page 399 - Creating an HTTP file for making requests